aceinnolab/Inkycal/README.md

 ## Sponsoring

-Inkycal relies on sponsors to keep up maintainance, development and bug-fixing.
+Inkycal relies on sponsors to keep up maintenance, development and bug-fixing.
 Please consider sponsoring Inkycal via the sponsor button if you are happy with Inkycal.

 We now offer perks depending on the amount contributed for sponsoring, ranging from pre-configured OS images for plug-and-play to development of user-suggested modules.
 Check out the sponsor page to find out more.
-If you have been a previous sponsor, please let us know on our Dicord server or by sending an email.
+If you have been a previous sponsor, please let us know on our Discord server or by sending an email.
 We'll send you the perks after confirming 💯

 ## As featured on